cleaver-clover/Void-Linux-Desktop/README.md

 # umount -R /mnt
 ```

-Now you can reboot the system or continue the installation process.
+Now you can reboot the system.

 ## Seting up desktop

-If you did not reboot, you need to be in the chroot environment. **Do not enable services in the chroot environment.** Also, **I don't recommend setting symlinks in this environment.**
+After rebooting we can set up the system.

 ### Enable internet connection

 See also: [Eduroam with NetworkManager](https://docs.voidlinux.org/config/network/networkmanager.html#eduroam-with-networkmanager)

+DBus is the base for alot of services including NetworkManager.

 Using NetworkManager (**make sure any other networking services like dhcpcd are not running**):
-Can edit connections with `nmtui`
+Can edit connections with `nmtui`.

 ```
 # ln -s /etc/sv/dbus/ /var/service/